erebe/personal-server/README.md

 ...
 ```

-Depending from your registrar, FAI and the TTL you set on your records, it can take quite some times for the new record to be propagated/updated everywhere, so be patient !
+Depending from your registrar, FAI and the TTL you set on your records, it can take quite some time for the new record to be propagated/updated everywhere, so be patient !

 # Installing Kubernetes k3s <a name="k3s"></a>

-We now have a server secured, with a domain name attached, and that we can re-deploy at ease.
+We now have a server secured, with a domain name attached, and that we can re-install at ease.

 The next step is to install Kubernetes on it.
 The choice of Kubernetes can be a bit controversial for only using it on a single machine.
 Kubernetes is a container orchestrator, so you can only leverage its full power when managing a fleet of servers.
 In addition, running vanilla Kubernetes require installing ETCD and other heavyweight components, plus some difficulties configuring every module for them to work correctly together.

-Luckily for us an alternative to this heavy and challenging vanilla installation exists.
+Luckily for us an alternative to this heavy/production vanilla installation exists.

 Meet [K3S](https://k3s.io/), a trimmed and packaged Kubernetes cluster in a single binary.
 This prodigy is bought to us by rancher labs, one of the big player in the container operator world.
-They took the decision for you (replacing ETCD by SQLite, network overlay, load balancer, ...) in order for k3s to be the smaller possible and easy to setup, while being a 100% compliant Kubernetes cluster.
+They took the decision for you (replacing ETCD by SQLite, network overlay, load balancer, ...) in order for k3s to be the smallest possible and easy to setup.
+Yet it is a 100% compliant Kubernetes cluster.

 The main benefit of having Kubernetes installed on my server, is that it allow me to have a standard interface for all my deployments, have everything store in git and allows me to leverage other tools like [skaffold](https://skaffold.dev/) when I am developing my projects.
+My server is also my playground, so it is great to stay in touch with the fancy stuff of the moment.

-**Warning** With everything installed, just having the Kubernetes server components running add a 10% CPU on my `Intel(R) Atom(TM) CPU  C2338  @ 1.74GHz`.
+**Warning** With everything installed, just having the Kubernetes server components running add a {5%, 10%} CPU on my `Intel(R) Atom(TM) CPU  C2338  @ 1.74GHz 2cores`.
 So if you are already CPU bound, don't use it or scale up your server.

-Let's start, to install K3S nothing more complicated than
+Let's start, to install K3s nothing more complicated than
 ```bash
 kubernetes_install:
         ssh ${HOST} 'export INSTALL_K3S_EXEC=" --no-deploy servicelb --no-deploy traefik --no-deploy local-storage"; \